tencnivel/BlindBake.jl/README.md

 # BlindBake.jl

-BlindBake is a Julia package that executes every function of a module on every available core available (`from i in 1:nprocs()`) with default mock arguments.
+BlindBake is a Julia package that executes every function of a module on every available core (`from i in 1:nprocs()`) with default mock arguments.
-This is useful when one wants to spare the users of a Julia app the lag that caused by the compilation of a method when called for the first time on a core.
+This is useful when one wants to spare the users of a Julia app the lag caused by the compilation of a method when called for the first time on a core.

 Depending on your use case, you may find the following packages more useful:

 https://github.com/timholy/SnoopCompile.jl
 https://github.com/JuliaLang/PackageCompiler.jl

-BlindBake is not redundant with SnoopCompile because it execute the function.
+BlindBake is not redundant with SnoopCompile because it executes the method.

 ## Installation